vitaly-t/pg-promise/README.md

 See method [as.name] for the latest API.

-Version 5.9.0 added explicit support for SQL aliases, to keep them separate from the generic SQL Names, as they only allow a simple syntax.
+**Version 5.9.0** added explicit support for SQL aliases, to keep them separate from the generic SQL Names, as they only allow a simple syntax.
 See method [as.alias].

+The formatting engine was extended with modifier `:alias`, which automatically calls method [as.alias].

 ### Raw Text